harsh183/harsh183/README.md

 ##### Hire

 I'm looking for Software Engineering Opportunities after I graduate in **May 2022**.
 Feel free to message me via email at hrshdeep51@gmail.com or via [LinkedIn](https://www.linkedin.com/in/harsh183/).
+I'm interested in Full Stack Web Development and Data Science roles as well as anything leaning towards Automation.
+I also have past relevant experience in HCI and Accessibility.

 ##### Mentor/Advice